 Section IV - SC 1,2,3,4,5: Specifies design/equipment parameters for FG-COLD CLEANERS.
-Each cold cleaner must have either an air/vapor interface less than ten square feet or only be used for cleaning metal parts with emission vented to the general in-plant environment.
-The cold cleaners at this facility appear to meet both criteria.
+Each cold cleaner must have an air/vapor interface less than ten square feet and only be used for cleaning metal parts with emission vented to the general in-plant environment.
+The cold cleaners at this facility appear to meet these criteria.
 All cold cleaners at this facility were equipped with covers during my inspection.
+The lids were closed.
+I did not verify whether or not each cold cleaner has a device for draining parts.